pipedocs/pipedocs.github.io/content/config/design_proc.md

 ### Output variables

 Output variables aren't defined in the design file that's provided as an argument at runtime.
-Instead, they are defined as the pipeline is run.
+Instead, they are defined as the pipeline is run and written to a copy of the design file.
 Output variables are typically accessible by all pipeline stages after they are produced.
 An illustrative example is provided, again for the `coreg` module:

 ``` bash
 # ··· outputs from IMAGE COREGISTRATION MODULE[2] ··· #